HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 You **cannot** install multiple instances of the Data Collector on the same device or register the same device with more than one Hyperview instance.

 Data Collectors must have **unique** names.
-If you are planning to use the Data Collector with {ref}`Asset Tracker<assettracker-doc>` (RFID asset tracking solution), or as an SNMP trap aggregator, its IP address must remain static.
+If you are planning to use the Data Collector with {ref}`AssetTracker<assettracker-doc>` (RFID asset tracking solution), or as an SNMP trap aggregator, its IP address must remain static.

 (linux-prerequisites)=